 Cleaning the Litter Box Is Easier Than Constant Walks

-While it may be a little weird that your cat pees and poops in strategically placed boxes all over your house, cleaning out a litter box is far easier than having to take walks late at night, during scorching summer days, or through freezing snow, while scooping up dog poop with a plastic bag over your hand.
+While it may be a little weird that your cat pees and poops in strategically placed boxes all over your house, cleaning out a litter box is far easier than having to take walks late at night, during scorching summer days, or through freezing snow, all while scooping up dog poop with a plastic bag over your hand.

 Cats Clean Themselves

 Dogs love stuff that smells bad—from garbage, to dead animals, to poop—and they really love to roll around in it.
 As a result, dogs require routine bathing and grooming, which can get very expensive if you take your dog to the groomer.

 Cats are essentially self-cleaning machines.
 You may want to groom it with a brush every once in a while and definitely clip its nails as needed, but otherwise, cats do a very good job of keeping themselves clean.Continue to 10 of 11 below.

 Cats Understand Personal Space